Property Tax and Revenue

 What types of Rental Income are there?

-Income from letting a house, flat, apartment, or office building.
+Income from letting houses, flats, apartments, or office buildings.

 Income from Easements